5 Queries

 -

-Change values in one or more records.
-The existing values in a field are replaced by new values, a type of search and replace.
-You can’t undo the changes and therefore it is advisable to first backup (copy) of the database or the table before you run the update query.
+Changes values in one or more records.
+Existing values in a field are replaced by new values, similar to a search and replace operation.
+You cannot undo the changes made by an update query, so it is advisable to first back up the database or the specific table before running the update query.

 Because these queries change data in the database, these queries could be a security risk.
 To provide protection, a number of checks are carried out in Access and the Trust Center.
 The trust center can disable the content.
 When opening such a database, Access displays a message with a security warning.